lauri-ra/Birdnest/README.md

 ### About the solution & used stack

-Vite - TypeScript - React - TailwindCSS - MongoDB - ExpressJS
+**TypeScript - Vite - React - TailwindCSS - MongoDB - Express.js - NodeJS**

+Backend is an Express.js app that fetches and handles data from the provided api on set intervals.
+MongoDB atlas is then used for storing information about the trespassing drones & pilots.
+Even though MongoDB offers TTL indexes that can expire data within set intervals, this seemed like a trivial solution.
+So the backend handles removing inactive drones manually.

+Project frontend is built with Vite for faster development process along with React components and Tailwind for styling.

 ### Other libraries used

-[xml2js](https://www.npmjs.com/package/xml2js) I used this to parse the XML data from the API to JSON format
+[xml2js](https://www.npmjs.com/package/xml2js) Used to parse the XML data from the API to JSON format

-### Key points in the project structure

-todo